SysEleven Stack provides S3 compatible Object Storage.

 host_bucket = %(bucket).s3.dbl.cloud.syseleven.net

-#website_endpoint = http://%(bucket)s.s3.dbl.cloud.syseleven.net/%(location)s/
+#website_endpoint = https://%(bucket)s.s3.dbl.cloud.syseleven.net/%(location)s/

-website_endpoint = http://s3.dbl.cloud.syseleven.net/%(bucket)s/%(location)s/
+website_endpoint = https://s3.dbl.cloud.syseleven.net/%(bucket)s/%(location)s/

 #host_base = s3.fes.cloud.syseleven.net